ZEISS-PiWeb/PiWeb-Api/_pages/0121-restapi-dataservice-serviceInformation.md

 ### Endpoints

-The service information can be fetched via the following endpoint.
+The service information can be fetched using the following endpoint.
 This endpoint doesn't provide filter parameters.

 {% assign linkId="serviceInformationEndpointGet" %}
 {% assign method="GET" %}